 Presently I came to an impressive new boardwalk-style bridge spanning Skeleton Creek; I paused on it to photograph a Little Egret and a White-faced Heron, then cycled on for a few hundred metres until I reached the end of Skeleton Creek Trail at the Sanctuary Lakes South Boulevard bridge.
 Having run out of trail, I decided this was to be my terminal point too.

 From the Sanctuary Lakes South Boulevard bridge I looked across to the Cheetham Wetlands Tower, a viewing platform dedicated to migration and aspirations.
 This Point Cook Coastal Park landmark symbolises, among other themes, the migration of peoples but also the migration of scores of species of shorebirds that fly to and from Cheetham Wetlands each year.
-The Handels have often visited the Tower; we find it rather wonderful.
+We have often visited the Tower; it is rather wonderful.
 Before I began my return journey I photographed a pair of Pied Stilts.
 Then I turned for home.